 After my last little one was born, I became obsessed with egg rolls.
 You know, the deep fried, crispy, delicious ones.
 I couldn’t get enough.

-Thankfully I learned something important as I was in Vancouver this weekend at the Saturday market.
+Thankfully I learned something important as I was in Washington at a Saturday market.
 (Waiting in line for Thai food, of course.
 Seriously, I can’t get enough of the stuff.)
 As I stood there, I watched a woman assemble the fresh spring rolls and had a light bulb moment.

 Duh, I already had the papers in my pantry!
 They sell them dry.

-As soon as I got home I went through the pantry and, sure enough, there they were.
+As soon as I got home I went through the pantry and, sure enough, there was a package of spring roll wrappers.
 With another bag of vermicelli.
-(I’m kind of fascinated with the Asian food aisle at Cash & Carry and like to buy all the different rice products.)
+(I’m kind of fascinated with the Asian food aisle at Cash & Carry.)

 It was time to get to work.

 And this is what I got.
 Yum-O. The end.

 Just kidding.
 I’m sure you’ll want to make some yourself.
 After all, they’re tasty, nutritious and frugal.
 The greatest food combination you can find.

 Here’s what you’ll need:

 - 2 carrots, cut into thin strips (some might call this a julienne cut)